 - 17% preannounced in conjunction with an acquisition announcement

-- 12% issued the release prior to an investor event (conference presentation, 9%; investor day, 3%)
+- 12% issued the release before an investor event (conference presentation, 9%; investor day, 3%)

-The remaining 5% of the sample offered no information as to the catalysts behind the release.
+The remaining 5% of the sample offered no information about the catalysts behind the release.

 Where’s the consensus?

-There are two reasons why the absence of any mention of analysts’ consensus estimates, whether it be in the final earnings release, a results preannouncement, or any other type of management commentary, is best practice.
+There are two reasons why the absence of any mention of analysts’ consensus estimates, whether in the final earnings release, results in preannouncement, or any other type of management commentary, is best practice.

-- By commenting favorably on analysts’ estimates, management is essentially endorsing those estimates.
-What happens the next time an analyst changes his or her forecast?
-Will management comment again, and every time thereafter?
+- By commenting favorably on analysts’ estimates, management essentially endorsed those estimates.
+What happens the next time an analyst changes their forecast?
+Will management comment again and every time after that?

-- By commenting negatively on consensus, management still creates an expectation it will provide updates on analysts’ estimates in the future.
-If management does not comment on future estimate revisions, it presents a no-man’s land.
-Given its lack of commentary, investors are left to decide for themselves whether management still disagrees with the consensus, or implicitly agrees with the Street.
+- By commenting negatively on consensus, management still expects it to provide updates on analysts’ estimates in the future.
+However, if management does not comment on future estimate revisions, it presents a no-man’s land.
+Given its lack of commentary, investors are left to decide whether the administration disagrees with the consensus or implicitly agrees with the Street.

 Any comment on a third-party’s estimate or commentary regarding future company performance can be interpreted to constitute guidance.
-For companies that already provide their own guidance, commenting on third-party estimates creates a potential conflict if consensus and management guidance are not aligned.
-Companies that have a policy of not issuing guidance violate that policy by opining at all, and now they have created a situation they never wanted to be in in the first place.
+For companies that already provide advice, commenting on third-party assessments creates a potential conflict if consensus and management guidance are not aligned.
+Companies that have a policy of not issuing guidance violate that policy by opening at all, and now they have created a situation they never wanted to be in in the first place.

 When preannouncing financial results, companies need to determine the preliminary financial metrics they will disclose.

-We’ve broken out by category the metrics the sample companies disclosed in their preannouncements.
-Among this group, the most popular metrics included:
+We’ve broken out the sample companies’ metrics in their preannouncements by category.
+Among this group, the most popular metrics include:

 - Sales or revenue